zu213/solve-random/README.md

 Simple DQN program to try and solve different pseduo random methods

+Most of the code is generated using ai

 ## The game
 Within `rngs.py` are several different function that return random numbers of varying difficulty to predicts